spacebarchat/docs/docs/setup/bots/index.md

 # Bots and Applications

-Fosscord is backwards-compatibile with Discord.com, and so all existing bots and applications designed for Discord.com should work with relatively easily when connected to a Fosscord instance instead.
+Fosscord is backwards-compatibile with Discord.com, and so all existing bots and applications designed for Discord.com should work relatively easily when connected to a Fosscord instance instead.

 The Discord Developer Panel is available at /developers, and allows you all the same functionality